 - Food placed on wire mesh held just off the ground will entice ground-feeding birds such as robins and dunnocks

 - Place fat blocks in wire cages.
 Plastic nets around fat balls must be removed as birds, such as woodpeckers, can get caught up in the mesh.
 Create your own fat blocks by melting suet into moulds such as coconut shells or into holes drilled into logs

 - To help limit the spread of infections and diseases keep feeders clean, refill little and often (1-2 days worth of food) and, if possible, change their position in the garden to avoid fouling the ground underneath.
-Find out more about research indicating disease risks from bird feeding.
+Here's some best practise guidance from Garden Wildlife Health on feeding garden birds (pdf)

 Water is essential for bathing and drinking throughout the year.
 Provide water in a shallow container, preferably with sloping sides and no more than 5cm (2in) deep.
 During frosty weather, remove the ice so birds can continue to have access to water.

-Many birds have ‘favourite’ foods, so choosing certain types can effect what you see feeding in the garden.
+Many birds have ‘favourite’ foods, so choosing certain types can affect what you see feeding in the garden.
 These are just some of the preferences:

 - Insect cakes for tits

 - Finely chopped animal fat and grated cheese are welcomed by small birds, such as wrens

 - Sparrows, finches and nuthatches enjoy prising the seeds out of sunflower heads.
 Also, leave seed heads on herbaceous plants overwinter

 - Peanut cakes for starlings